kubernetes-sigs/cloud-provider-equinix-metal/README.md

 * `metallb:///` - enable `MetalLB` management and update configuration in the default namespace `metallb-system`

 Notice the **three* slashes.
 In the URL, the namespace are in the path.

+You must also tell the CCM to configure MetalLB using CRDs instead of a ConfigMap by either:

+- Setting the `METAL_USE_CRD_FOR_METALLB` environment variable to `true`
+- Setting the `useCRDForMetalLB=true` in your CCM secret

 When enabled, CCM controls the loadbalancer by updating the required MetalLB CR (custom resources).